TouKaienn/3D_Critical_Points_Detector/README.md

 # Critical-Points-Utils
 Critical Points Calculator Modules for ISURE Program

 The aim of this project is to re-build a previous critical-points calculator by Python.
-To check the previous project, which is coded with Objective-C and for the IPad platform build in Xcode, you can see the link below:
+To check the previous project, which is coded with Objective-C and for the IPad platform build in Xcode.

-...(link not found yet...)

 ---